 Sarmiento would talk about the ‘civilization’ (to European standards, to be sure) that had to populate the ‘emptiness’ of Argentina’s vast lands, replacing the ‘barbarism’ of the gaucho (the local version of the cowboy) and the Indian – it entailed some pronouncedly racist views.

 Argentina’s most famous writer, Jorge Luis Borges, opposed in a short essay2 the idea that Argentinian literature should distinguish itself by writing about typical Argentinian topics: “our patrimony is the universe.”
-But in claiming everything, isn’t that nothing at the same time?
+But claiming everything is nothing in particular.

 My apartment that first evening paralleled the city.
 I stood in a void, which not only rendered me invisible to others – a city’s usual anonymity – but the disorienting darkness had me feeling my way around in search of something tangible.
 I could only discern the interior through what it had drawn in from elsewhere: faint reflections of light.